XistGG/UnrealXistTools/README.md

 # UEngine.ps1

+- By default selects the engine used by the current or named project
 - `-List` lists all available custom engines
 - `-Name` selects from available custom engines
 - `-Project` selects the engine associated with the given .uproject